had-nu/appsec-framework/docs/Part-II/4-0-CAP4-AppSec-Fundamentos.md

-## 3.2 Conceitos Fundamentais da Segurança de Aplicações <!-- INCOMPLETO -->
+# Capítulo 4: Fundamentos da Segurança de Aplicações <!-- INCOMPLETO -->

 A comprehensive approach to security involves embedding security practices from the initial design phase through to deployment and maintenance.
 This proactive mindset shifts the focus from merely reacting to security breaches to preventing them from occurring in the first place. [[?](#ref-?)] [[?](#ref-?)]